virtual-world-framework/vwf-web/_includes/docs/components.md

 # Components

-Components define the behavior, state and visual representation of an object, and are the basic building blocks of VWF.
+Components define the behavior, state and visual representation of an object and are the basic building blocks of VWF.
 Components make up a hierarchical structure, with each component acting as the parent or child to another component.
 At the root of the structure is the application, which is also a component, and is created automatically when the application loads.

 -------------------